sboots/vote-yes-yukon-website-2025/content/_index.md

 You can request a lawn sign without making a donation, with our lawn sign request form (coming soon).
 We’ll get these to people in first-come, first-serve order, using any additional donation funds we receive.
 (Not first-past-the-post order!
 That was a joke.)
 If you donate more than $10, you’re helping print lawn signs for other Vote YES Yukon supporters, which is super nice!

-For public transparency, you can see who donated to Vote YES Yukon here (coming soon), and you can see our expenses here (coming soon).
+For public transparency, you can [see who donated to Vote YES Yukon here](https://docs.google.com/spreadsheets/d/1Mtn_kpjpEA1xQZQqOIpuioOM1rSHYLSdAktMv8x6I0Y/edit), and you can [see our expenses here](https://docs.google.com/spreadsheets/d/1CsQ8GDYejsV0yfmII71SvGTCWfcaYarltdghoqC-luI/edit).
 These are updated on a weekly basis.

 ### Tell your friends to vote YES